murenkov/murenkov/README.md

 Hi, I'm Yaroslav.

-I study radioengineering at National Research University of Electronic Technology, Zelenograd, Moscow.
+Have a bachelor degree on radioengineering at National Research University of Electronic Technology, Zelenograd, Moscow.

+Studying at Applied Math (Digital Signal and Images Processing, Machine Learning, Pattern Recognition) Programm at the same university.